dragozzine/PhoDyMM/README.md

       ```
       $ python demcmc_quick_analyze.py INFILE.in [burnin]
       ```
       where INFILE.in is the name of the .in input file for the run and burnin is an optional parameter which can be set to an integer N to disregard the first N steps when computing posterior information.
-Running this script produces a new directory called analysis_dir which is populated with:
+Running this script produces a new subdirectory called analysis_dir which is populated with:

       * Trace plots for each parameter (format=.png)
       * Corner correlation plots for all parameters (format=.png)